ITCODEHELP/typescript/README.md

 ## Libraries
-Use Step [Initialisation](#initialisation) so that the Jupita Typescript SDK is available within the scope of the project.
+See [Step 1](#step1) so that the Jupita Typescript SDK is available within the scope of the project.

 ## Classes